 These policies have dramatically worsened the economic and humanitarian situation in Gaza.
 As of 2016, Gaza’s GDP was 23 percent lower than in 1994.
 Unemployment during the second quarter of 2017 reached 44 percent, the highest rate since the 2014 war with Israel, with the rate for women reaching 71.4 percent.
 Approximately 70 percent of Gaza’s 1.9 million people rely on humanitarian assistance.

-The CEDAW committee in its last concluding observations made a number of recommendations that have not been implemented, including the calls on Israel to “bring the 2003 Citizenship and Entry into Israel Law (Temporary Order) of 31 July 2003 into line with articles 9 and 16 of the Convention,” “refrain from the practice of forced eviction and home demolitions, which negatively impact on the physical and physiological well-being as well as the development and advancement of Palestinian and Israeli Arab women,” and “ensure that Palestinian women enjoy their human rights, in particular their rights to freedom of movement, family life, work, education and health.”
+The CEDAW committee in its last concluding observations made a number of recommendations that have not been implemented, including the calls on Israel to “bring the 2003 Citizenship and Entry into Israel Law (Temporary Order) of 31 July 2003 into line with articles 9 and 16 of the Convention,” “refrain from the practice of forced eviction and home demolitions, which negatively impact on the physical and psychological well-being as well as the development and advancement of Palestinian and Israeli Arab women,” and “ensure that Palestinian women enjoy their human rights, in particular their rights to freedom of movement, family life, work, education and health.”

 We encourage the Committee to make the following recommendations to the Israeli government:

 - Pass legislation permitting all women in Israel to have an abortion of their own free will, without needing to meet stringent criteria or obtain approval from a pregnancy termination committee.

 - Pass a citizenship law that facilitates family reunification of all citizens and permanent residents and conforms to international human rights standards.

 - Accept the applicability of the Convention and international human rights law to the Occupied Palestinian Territory.

 - Suspend policies that arbitrarily prevent Palestinians from obtaining construction permits.